 20ml dark soy sauce, 50ml white wine vinegar (or apple cider vinegar), 25ml maple syrup, 1 tsp smoked paprika, 1 tsp fine salt.

-Fry on both sides until you see it starting to bubble up and then cook in the oven for roughly five minutes.
-You can glaze these with a lightly salted maple syrup and brush it over the top and allow to dry.
+Fry on both sides until you see it starting to bubble up and then cook in the oven for roughly five minutes at a 180 degrees c.
+You then glaze them with a lightly salted maple syrup and brush it over the top and allow to dry.

-Enjoy as a snack or flaked onto salads as a crispy dressing.
+Enjoy as a snack, with pancakes or flaked onto salads as a crispy dressing.

 HARD BREAKFAST MARTINI